HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 I was only able to do like 1 a day, it's ridiculous.
 Wanted to add a couple more talking cards as well, but maybe next time.

+Also ended up spending a week making pixel sprites for all 100+ cards.
+Was always planning on doing this at some point, but since that Endless Act 2 mod came out semi-recently I decided to just do it now.
+Hopefully nothing breaks, but I know that something will so eh.
+I'll fix it when it happens.

 Anyhow, below's a rough idea of what I will be doing with this mod in the future.

 As always, thanks for playing my mod! <3